learn-co-students/react-passing-props-lab-web-0616/README.md

 Now, one thing that is a bit unusual about this lab is that rather than building the app from scratch, we will instead work with an application that has already been built.
-If you run `npm run budle` and then load the `index.html` file, you'll see the product in all its glory.
+If you run `npm run bundle` and then load the `index.html` file, you'll see the product in all its glory.

 Although this app is already working, its original implementation frankly leaves